-During the year 2019/20 one Officer declared an interest of acting as a director of Skipton Business Improvement District as a representative of Craven District Council.
-One officer is a director of Craven Barnfield Regeneration Ltd, and another is acting as Company Secretary.
+During the year 2020/21 one Officer declared an interest of acting as a director of Skipton Business Improvement District as a representative of Craven District Council.
+One officer is a director of Craven Barnfield Regeneration Ltd, one officer is a Director for the Northern Housing Consortuim Ltd, one officer is an Estate Trustee for Tarn Moor Trust.
+Another officer has had a family member work as a private contractor for CDC and another officer's family members have recieved Covid Grants for their own business.

-32. Related Party Transactions continued.....
+32. Related Party Transactions continued......